MariamRaad/ar-portfolio/README.md

 Videos were made with Adobe Premiere and the music is from: https://www.bensound.com/ </br>
 Assets were made with Adobe Illustrator </br>
 Font is from: https://fonts.google.com/specimen/Lexend+Deca (OFL Licence) </br>
+Icons (for the buttons) are made by Roundicons, srip, Freepik and Pixel perfect from www.flaticon.com </br>